 Previous position: Assistant Professor of Urology and General Surgery in Sri Satya Sai Medical College and Research Institute

-Dr. Damodaran completed his SUOfellowship in urologic oncology at UW in 2018 and is currently a urology resident at the University of Toledo.
-During his time at UW, he published nine manuscripts as well as writing several book chapters.
-He additionally has seven other manuscripts that are in review.
+Dr. Damodaran completed his SUO fellowship in urologic oncology at UW in 2018 and is currently a urology resident at the University of Toledo.
+During his time at UW, he published nine manuscripts as well as several book chapters.
 He presented papers at both the Society of Urologic Oncology meetings, Wisconsin Urologic, as well as at the American Urological Association.

 Michael Blute, MD

-Dr. Blute completed his SUO fellowship requirements at Wisconsin in 2016 and was appointed assistant professor in the Department of Urology at the University of Florida.
-During his time at Wisconsin he worked on basic science and clinical research projects, and he was funded by a T32 training grant.
+Dr. Blute completed his SUO fellowship requirements at Wisconsin in 2016.
+During his time at the University of Wisconsin, he worked on basic science and clinical research projects, and he was funded by a T32 training grant.
 As a fellow, Dr. Blute’s work resulted in 10 first author (16 total) peer reviewed manuscripts.
 His manuscripts were published in high-impact journals including Journal of Clinical Oncology, Journal of Urology, and European Urology.

 During the 2015 AUA, Dr. Blute presented seven abstracts at the AUA national meeting in New Orleans, LA, a new record for Wisconsin fellows.
 One of his presentations won a coveted best poster award for “Renin-angiotensin Inhibitors in Bladder Cancer Progression,” and a second presentation was featured in the take home points.